lm3nitro/Projects/New/Firewall Evasion.md

 <summary><h3>Evasion via Fragmentation, MTU, and Data Length<h3></summary>

 Another way that you can evade a firewall is by controlling the packet size.
 By fragmenting packets, if neither the firewall nor the IDS/IPS reassemble the packet, it will most likely let it pass.
-This will make it so taht the target system will reassemble and process it.
+This will make it so that the target system will reassemble and process it.

 ### Fragmenting (8 Bytes)